Body Moves - Teaching the Pilates Method

 Employer: Independent Pilates Instructor

-Prior to attending MHC I had taught at Anderson Pilates in Tucson, AZ.
+Prior to attending Mount Holyoke, I had taught at Anderson Pilates in Tucson, AZ.
 It was my home studio where I had studied for a few years, and deeply connected with both the methodology and the staff.
 My interest in the how the body moves, and how one can train the body to achieve various outcomes began long before I found myself at Anderson Pilates, but it was there that my curiosities were developed into action.

 The studio was unique in that it didn’t hold to one lineage of the Pilates Method - of which there are approximately eight, that have very different perspectives on what Pilates is and is not.
 Each one of my teachers was from a different background, and thus the studio was a vibrant center of collaboration, discussion, investigation and development.
-While at MHC I taught Pilates my first J-term for a student-run course.
+While at the College, I taught Pilates my first J-term for a student-run course.
 I also taught briefly in the dorms.
-But the mat certification that I held was something I wanted to expand into a full apparatus certification.
+But the MAT certification that I held was something I wanted to expand into a full apparatus certification.